-sign.
-Soviet and Russian philosopher G. Pomerants says that the essential element of "mystery touching the heart" in the South and Far East is not a sign but negation of all signs - emptiness or silence.
+Interrelations of the East and the West can be expressed in the terms of speaking and silence, a sign and lack of sign.
+Soviet and Russian philosopher G. Pomerants says that the essential element of "mystery touching the heart" in the South and Far East is not a sign but negation of all signs - emptiness or silence5.
 Speaking as presence of signs is the symbol of the Western culture, silence as a "pause", deepness has direct kinship to the Eastern symbol of culture, the primary of the inner against the external, continuous against the discrete.

-These conclusions are based on numerous cultural studies, and social and psychological research in the field of the dialogue of cultures.
+These conclusions are based on numerous cultural studies, and social and psychological research in the field of the dialogue of cultures678.
 In particular, they certify the conformity between interaction of interlocutors in a dialogue, interaction of cultures and cerebral hemispheres.